internxt/cli/README.md

 ```
 USAGE
-  $ internxt move file [-n] [-i <value>] [-d <value>]
+  $ internxt move file [--json] [-n] [-i <value>] [-d <value>]

 FLAGS
   -d, --destination=<value>  The destination folder id where the file is going to be moved.
+Leave empty for the root
+                             folder.
-  -i, --id=<value>           The file id to be moved.
+  -i, --id=<value>           The ID of the file to be moved.

 HELPER FLAGS
-  -n, --non-interactive  Blocks the cli from being interactive.
-If passed, the cli will not request data through the
+  -n, --non-interactive  Prevents the CLI from being interactive.
+When enabled, the CLI will not request input through
-                         console and will throw errors directly
+                         the console and will throw errors directly.

+GLOBAL FLAGS
+  --json  Format output as json.

 DESCRIPTION
   Move a file into a destination folder.